Skip to content

 Publishing templates publicly

-• Administrator or Standard member permissions
+• Administrator or Standard member permissions (Light members can’t edit templates)

-• A complete template ready for public sharing
+• A template ready for public sharing

-• Share with anyone: Give clients, partners, or vendors a direct link to view your process.
-No login required, no Tallyfy accounts needed
+• Share with anyone - give a direct link to view your process.
+No login or Tallyfy account needed

 Publishing a template

-1. Go to the Library view where your templates are listed in Tallyfy
+1. Go to the Library view where your templates are listed

 2. Find the template you want to publish